For General Information: (740) 374-1400

 When ACE inhibitors are used

-ACE inhibitors are used to prevent, treat or improve symptoms in conditions such as:
+ACE inhibitors are used to prevent, treat, or improve symptoms in conditions such as:

 • High blood pressure, also called hypertension.